-The Burra Charter and the associated series of Practice Notes provide a best practice standard for managing cultural heritage places in Australia.
+The Australia ICOMOS Charter for Places of Cultural Significance, The Burra Charter, 2013 (Burra Charter) and the associated series of Practice Notes provide a best practice standard for managing cultural heritage places in Australia.

 The Burra Charter